webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Parser.md

 # Parser

-Parser is a feature which is solely exclusive for the [Cloud Web Scraper][cloud].
+Parser is a feature which is solely exclusive for the [Web Scraper Cloud][cloud].
 It is used to automatize data post processing that usually would be done by a custom user written script or manually in a spreadsheet software.

 Its modular design allows you to create and further on configure multiple parsers for each column to easily create the most suitable post processing methods,